ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 Based on this experience, we find existing spreadsheets lack several key requirements.
-The first is the **expressivity requirement**.
+First, they lack
-Existing spreadsheets only support formulas that are expressions, not scripts.
+the **expressivity requirement** in that (a) they only permit a limited set of functions to be used in formulas (e.g., so that static dependency checking can be done); and (b) they only support formulas that are expressions, not scripts.
-This is significant limitation for Scripters who often want to express calculations as algorithms.
+Both restrictions limit expressivity.
+In particular, the latter means that Scripters cannot express calculations as algorithms, and
+Novices
-It is also a burden for Novices who want to write linear workflows to articulate a computational recipe, a kind a computational laboratory notebook.
+cannot write linear workflows to articulate a computational recipe.
 A second consideration is the
 **reuse requirement**.
 Today,
 it is impossible to reuse spreadsheet formulas in other spreadsheet formulas or in software systems.
-Third, current spreadsheet systems cannot handle the **complex data requirement**.
-For example, today's spreadsheets make it extremely difficult to manipulate hierarchically structured data and n-to-m relationships.
+Third, current spreadsheet systems cannot handle the **complex data requirement**, such as manipulating data that are hierarchically structured or data that have n-to-m relationships.
 Finally, there is the
-**performance requirement**.
+**performance requirement**, that
-A common complaint is that
-spreadsheets scale poorly with the size of data and the number of formulas.
+spreadsheets scale well with
+the size of data and the number of formulas.

 Academic computer science has recognized the growing importance of end-user programming (EUP) [BURN2009].
 Even so,
 there is little
-academic literature on spreadsheets.
+academic literature on spreadsheets, the most pervasive EUP environment on the planet.
-[MCLU2006] discusses object oriented spreadsheets that introduce a sophisticated object model.
+[MCLU2006] discusses object oriented spreadsheets that introduce a sophisticated object model, but the complexity of this proposal is unlikely to appeal to Novices.
-But this work fails to recognize the requirements of Novices to have a simple way to evaluate equations.
 [JONE2003] describes a way that users can implement functions within a spreadsheet to get reuse.
-However, the approach is somewhat complex, and does not address reuse of formulas outside the spreadsheet environment.
+However, the approach imposes a significant burdern on the user, and does not address reuse of formulas outside the spreadsheet environment.
 Industry has had significant